Creamy avocado, fresh spinach and mint are the stars of this refreshing green smoothie packed with health-giving properties.

 Forgetting the statistics for a minute, this avocado and mint smoothie is a glass of good health.
 Its creaminess is somehow comforting, and it will definitely leave you feeling better for including it in your day.
 Over and out.

-- Juice of one lime, (about 2 tbsp)
+- Juice of one lime (about 2 tablespoon)

 - Put all ingredients into a blender, blend until smooth.